ucsb-cs156/cs156-guide/2-services/github/2-initial-setup.md

 6. Click "Continue".
 In the next page, you'll be asked to submit proof of employment as a teacher that includes a date.
     * I personally used a "Verification of Employment" letter obtained from [UCPath](https://ucpath.universityofcalifornia.edu/).
     * Note that you'll need to take a picture using your webcam - you won't be able to upload files.
-You can either print your verification and hold it up to the camera, or install a "virtual camera" on your computer such as [OBS](https://obsproject.com/).
+You can either print your verification and hold it up to the camera, show it on another device, or install a "virtual camera" on your computer such as [OBS](https://obsproject.com/).
 7. Submit your picture.
 If all goes well, you should be approved within minutes.
 Look for the following two emails to show that you've been approved.

     ![GitHub Education Emails](../../images/services/github/github-education-emails.PNG)